 - Workload distribution

 The network-centric method aims to provide a robust network to facilitate communication between different clusters.
 The clusters act as separate entities, yet applications can communicate with each other using a network.
 The network approach is based on mesh networking principles and has adapted service mesh concepts to the infrastructure.
-Some examples of this approach are:
+An example of this approach is:

 Most organizations prefer the network-centric method due to the lack of maturity of Kubernetes-centric multi-cluster configurations.
 Even with the increased complexity of managing a mesh network, this approach effectively handles multi-cluster environments with automated pipelines and standardized configurations with GitOps, reducing management complexity.